Sarah Bouktit

-Sarah Bouktit (born 27 August 2002) is a French female handball player for Metz Handball and the French national team.
+Sarah Bouktit (born 27 August 2002) is a French female handball player for Győri ETO KC and the French national team.

 She represented France in the 2019 European Women's U-17 Handball Championship, where she received silver.
 She was awarded to the All-Star Team, as best line player of the tournament.

-In March 2022, she was called up to the France team for the qualifying matches for Euro-2022.
-She obtained her first selection with the senior team at the age of 19, on 3 March 2022 during the victory of France against Croatia.
+In March 2022, she was called up to the France team for the qualifying matches for 2022 European Women's Handball Championship.
+Her debut at the senior national team came at the age of 19, on 3 March 2022 during the victory against Croatia.

+For the 2025 World Championship she won bronze medals losing to Germany in the semifinal and beating Netherlands after extra time in the bronze final.
+She was selected for the All Star Team of the tournament and was the French top scorer with 44 goals.

+During the EHF Champions League 2025-26, she came 2nd in the topscorer title (with 125 goals).
+During the final 4 she scored a total of 20 goals, with 12 of them being in the final against Győri ETO KC.

 Personal life

 Born in France, Bouktit is of Algerian descent.